framely/community/docs/plugins/services/reservation/reservation-requirement.md

 Overall, our reservation scenario project aims to simplify and streamline the chatbot building process for you, saving you time and effort while delivering a seamless and convenient experience for your customers.

 Select the document below to see more details:
-1. Reservation APIs: exposes most of the features available in the reservation scenario.
+1. [Reservation API](reservation-api.md): exposes most of the features available in the reservation scenario.
 2. Backend Providers
     - [Google Calendar](google-calendar-reservation.md): use a domain calendar to schedule customers' reservations.
 3. Application scenario